SchoolSquirrel/SquirrelFcmRelay/README.md

 - `token_uri`
 - `auth_provider_x509_cert_url`
 - `client_x509_cert_url`

 You can get those from the Firebase Console.

 To send a notification, just make a post request to `http(s)://serverurl.tld` with the payload in the request body.

+## Payload
+You can only send notifications to specific devices using their `token`.
+Sending to `condition`s or `topic`s is disabled for security reasons.

+In addition, only the `notification` and `data` properties are allowed.

 ## Development
 - `npm i`